TULiberalArts/Intellectual-Heritage/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title="Study Abroad!"
     content="Explore the opportunity to learn outside of the classroom while gaining real world experience.
-Take a summer and emmerse yourself into one of our many programs at our international campuses." image=""
+Take a summer and emmerse yourself into one of our many program offerings at one of our international campuses." image=""
     button-link="student-life"
     button-text="Learn More" %}